Certificate in Compliance

 Standards of Conduct

 Course Description: The University’s employees are expected to adhere to specified professional standards and comply with Federal and State Laws and regulations, and University of West Florida policies and regulations as related to conduct, disciplinary actions, and the University’s Standards of Conduct.
+Participants will gain an understanding of the University's progressive discipline plan and hoe to apply various disciplinary actions.

 Preventing Discrimination and Harassment for Non-Supervisory Employees